LucasRichter/evaluation-test/README.md

 All build files are avaliable in `/dist` folder

+## Server side rendering
+If you want run a server build, use `yarn start` after `yarn build`

 ## Lightbox

-To navigate acroos the slids use the keyboard arrows. `Escape` to close.
+To navigate across the ligthbox use the keyboard arrows.
+Use `Escape` key to close.

 ## Tech Stack
 | Module            | Responsability        |